burlachenkok/burlachenkok.github.io/_posts/2024-11-07-extra-comments-in-dcgd-permk-aes.md

 ---

-## Extra Comment B: About Appendix
+# About Appendix in the Paper

 Our paper includes an Appendix with additional details about our framework: